 1. Reliable, High-Performing Releases

-The continuous updates and test automation in CI helps ensure reliable, high-quality releases that have fewer errors and bugs that could reduce their effectiveness.
-For end users, that translates to enhancements that they can put to use more quickly to drive business growth.
+Continuous updates and test automation helps ensure reliable, high-quality releases that have fewer errors and bugs that could reduce their effectiveness.
+For end users, this translates to enhancements they can put to use more quickly to drive business growth.

 2. Reduced Costs from Fewer Outages

-CI reduces manual tasks and errors, which also reduces the risk of outages or downtime after release.
-For end users, that provides a higher level of service and increases productivity, especially when CI is extended to CD, where deployments occur automatically across test environments and into production.
-More importantly, however, it can drastically reduce costs as businesses won’t have to spend time and resources resolving outages.
+Reduced manual tasks and errors also decreases the likelihood of outages or downtime after release.
+For end users, that provides a higher level of service and increases productivity, especially when continuous integration is extended to continuous delivery, where deployments occur automatically across test environments and into production.
+More importantly, however, it can drastically reduce costs as businesses won’t have to waste time and resources resolving outages.